qutip/qutip/doc/guide/dynamics/dynamics-bloch-redfield.rst

 The starting point of the Bloch-Redfield formalism is the total Hamiltonian for the system and the environment (bath): :math:`H = H_{\rm S} + H_{\rm B} + H_{\rm I}`, where :math:`H` is the total system+bath Hamiltonian, :math:`H_{\rm S}` and :math:`H_{\rm B}` are the system and bath Hamiltonians, respectively, and :math:`H_{\rm I}` is the interaction Hamiltonian.

-The most general form of a master eqaution for the system dynamics is obtained by tracing out the bath from the von Neumann equation of motion for the combined system (:math:`\dot\rho = -i\hbar^{-1}[H, \rho]`).
+The most general form of a master equation for the system dynamics is obtained by tracing out the bath from the von-Neumann equation of motion for the combined system (:math:`\dot\rho = -i\hbar^{-1}[H, \rho]`).
 In the interaction picture the result is

 .. math::
    :label: br-nonmarkovian-form-one